 Felicia received her Bachelor’s degree in Social Work and a Master’s in Gerontology from California State University, Sacramento.
 In 2011/12, during her graduate program she served as a student intern with Elder Care Management then officially joined the Care Management team shortly thereafter.
+After 9 years on the ECM team, Felicia assumed the role as Director of Care Management, taking charge of leading the established team of Care Managers.
 Felicia is a member of the Aging Life Care Association (ALCA) and received her certification through the National Academy of Certified Care Managers (NACCM).
 She holds a Residential Care Facilities for the Elderly (RCFE) license with the California Department of Social Services and has volunteered as a caregiver support group facilitator for the Alzheimer’s Association of Northern California.
 Felicia believes her most important ‘work experience’ has been her role as a family caregiver, which heavily influenced and informed her practice as a Care Manager.
 Having been closely involved with the care of several family members, she has an insider’s view to what many of our client families are experiencing.
 Formal work experience that contributes to her expertise includes several years spent working in a geriatrician’s office.
 However, most impactful to Felicia are her foundational years as a Care Management intern with Ginger McMurchie (founder of ECM) and Gail Arno and the opportunity to work under their guidance.

 “There are many reasons why I love working for ECM… I love working with clients and families in trying to overcome challenges.
 I love giving families the peace of mind to know that their loved ones are well taken care of.
 And, I honestly LOVE my team.
 I have never experienced a more supportive team where everyone has their own individual talents that make the team a success.”

 Piper earned her undergraduate degree from California State University Sacramento and went on to obtain her Residential Care for the Elderly Certificate (RCFE) through the California Department of Social Services.
-Piper is also an active member of the Aging Life Care Association.
+Piper is also an active member of the Aging Life Care Association and a Certified Dementia Practitioner through the NCCDP.
 She has worked in the senior industry since she was 18 years old, starting with hands-on experience in her role as a caregiver then working her way up to become the Director of a group of local Board and Care homes.
 Her strengths are connecting with the clients and making them feel heard and loved and she takes pride in treating all her clients like they are family.
 Piper contributes her success as a Care Manager to her tough-mindedness, listening skills, comfort in handling conflict, and determination to succeed with the client.
-She is well versed in the healthcare systems and relies on this knowledge to advocate for clients and their families.
+She is well-versed in the healthcare system and relies on this knowledge to advocate for clients and their families.

 Nicolette Eberle: Care Manager